MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/08-OrgData-Create-AAD-App.md

 In this exercise, you will:

-- Create an Azure Active Directory (AAD) app registration so that Microsoft Graph can access organizational data and bring it into the app.
+- Create an Azure Active Directory (Azure AD) app registration so that Microsoft Graph can access organizational data and bring it into the app.
 - Add permissions to the app registration so that it can read and write chat messages and read files.
 - Locate `team` and `channel` Ids from Microsoft Teams that are needed to send chat messages to a specific channel.
-- Update the project's `.env` file with values from your AAD app registration.
+- Update the project's *.env* file with values from your Azure AD app registration.

 :::image type="content" source="../media/scenario-overview-no-title.png" alt-text="Microsoft Cloud scenario overview" border="false":::